Constant Payoff Property in Zero-Sum Stochastic Games with a Finite Horizon: Perspectives

 \section{Perspectives}

 In the single-player case, the constant payoff property remains valid even when the state space and action sets are infinite \cite{SVV10}, provided that $(v_n)$ converges uniformly.
 A natural extension of our result would be to address two-player stochastic games with infinite action sets, infinite state space and/or imperfect observation of the state, for which $(v_n)$ converges uniformly.
 Examples of such classes can be found in \cite{SZ16,ziliotto2021,LS15}.
-To date, the only positive result in this direction pertains to discounted absorbing games with compact action sets \cite{SV20}. \\ Another direction is to investigate whether the constant payoff property holds for \textit{any} asymptotically optimal profile.
+To date, the only positive result in this direction pertains to discounted absorbing games with compact action sets \cite{SV20}, and for a particular class of stochastic games with compact state space called \textit{splitting game} \cite{OB18}. \\ Another direction is to investigate whether the constant payoff property holds for \textit{any} asymptotically optimal profile.